AlexZhou876/AlexZhou876/README.md

 ## About
 I am a second year Business and Computer science student at the University of British Columbia who is passionate about programming.
 I like the creative and problem-solving aspects of programming, and like to make sure that my projects are useful, whether for others or just for my own education and enjoyment.
-Currently seeking an internship for summer 2021.
+I am currently seeking an internship for fall 2021.

 ## Current Projects
  * **Meetable**, a web and mobile app which helps university students find compatible friend groups based on interests.
 I'm primarily involved with Nodejs, Express, Mongoose, but am also learning React.